Floral Bootcamp -May 27| Expo May 28-29, 2026 • Broward County Convention Center • Fort Lauderdale, FL

 BC: When people hear “concierge,” they might picture a buyer scrambling to track down a shipment of “Happy Birthday” balloons.
 But you aim to eliminate that stress entirely, right?

 EM: Exactly.
 When we say concierge service, we mean buyers don’t have to chase details—we handle them.
 Our goal is to essentially act as a helpful extension of the supermarket’s own staff.
-That means we cover everything: planning the seasonal assortments, managing complex shipments, and making sure everything is merchandised just right on the floor.
+That means we cover everything: planning the seasonal assortments, managing complex shipments, and making sure what floats in department was strategically designed.

 BC: So, what’s the real payoff for the buyer?